 Using an FSVA, an FS developer can tune and debug her implementation to a single OS version without concern for the user's particular OS (version).
-The FS will be insulated from both in-kernel and user-space differences in user OSs, because it interacts with just the one FSVA OS version.
+The FS will be insulated from both kerneland user-level differences in user OSs, because it interacts with just the one FSVA OS version.
 Even issues like the poor handling of memory pressure and write-back can be addressed by simply not using such a kernel in the FSVA-the FS implementer can choose an OS to suit the FS, rather than being forced to work with a user's chosen OS.